Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

-\textbf{Response Comprehension.} After invoking tools, understanding the often complex feedback—such as tables, code, or images—and presenting it in natural language is the final key step in enabling LLMs to perceive objective facts.
-ReCOMP \cite{xu2024recomp} introduces a compressor that condenses verbose information into a concise format while retaining the most relevant content.
-ConAgents \cite{shi-etal-2024-learning}, on the other hand, train an observation agent to dynamically generate functions adapted to extract the target outputs effectively.
+After tool calling, interpreting complex feedback (such as tables, code, or images) and expressing it in natural language is essential for perceiving objective facts.
+ReCOMP \cite{xu2024recomp} compresses verbose information into concise, relevant content, while ConAgents \cite{shi-etal-2024-learning} trains an observation agent to dynamically generate functions for targeted information extraction.